My Research Interests

 I am a Fellow of the British Academy for the Social Sciences and in the 2007/2008 academic year was a Distinguished Fellow at the Institute of Advanced Study at the University of Durham.
 In July 2009 I was awarded an honourary Doctor of Science degree by the University of Durham for the ‘distinction of his contributions to the discipline of economics’.

 I present regularly at a wide range of business and academic events.
-I have recently been a keynote speaker at, for example, the Adelaide Festival of Ideas and the TTI/Vanguard conference in Washington DC on Taming Complexity.
-In the past few months I have given seminars in Zurich, Vienna, Lake Maggiore, Brisbane and Sydney.
+I have recently been a keynote speaker at, for example, the Chinese Conference on Complex Networks in Hangzhou, to 4000 people at the Expomanagment Conference in Sao Paolo, the Business and Compleixy conference in Washington DC.
+In the past few months, I have given presentations at the Banque de France , the Ecole Centrale in Paris, INSEAD, Florence, St Petersburg, and a public lecture for the Institute for New Economic Thinking in Cambridge, England.